kouroshAKiani/ML-GeneticPathotyping/README.md

 ## Usage
 ### 1. Preparation:
- Download the dataset (mach-learn.xlsx) and the code files in your directory.
+ Download the dataset (mach-learn.xlsx) and save it in the same directory that the other files have been saved.
 Change your work directory to the path that the files and dataset have been saved:

 ```bash
     cd /path/to/your_directory